Last Updated on January 10, 2026 by Martina McKeough

 If you were to wear heaving duty shoes or even regular shoes on a typical trampoline you are going to have a problem.
 They are not designed to be worn whilst in a trampoline park or on a home trampoline in your garden.

-Specialist trampoline shoes however are a form of gymnastics shoes that have been specially designed for kids and adults to use whilst bouncing.
+Specialist trampolining shoes as you can see in the picture below are a form of gymnastics shoes that have been specially designed for kids and adults to use whilst bouncing.
 They are lightweight and have an elasticated band across the front of the shoe to help them stay on their feet whilst jumping.

 Can You Wear Flip Flops on a Trampoline?

-The footwear that should be worn on a trampoline needs to be stable, lightweight, and flexible for safety.
-That way there are likely to be fewer chances of an accident that could be avoided.
+Any footwear worn on a trampoline needs to be stable, lightweight, and flexible for safety.
+That way there are likely to be fewer chances of your child having an accident that could be avoided.

 Why Can’t You Wear Shoes on a Trampoline?